Lilly Research Centre: History

+The former research site of Lilly was at Bromborough.

 In 1968, when the centre opened, Eli Lilly was spending £20m on research in the UK.
 The average research cost of a new molecular entity is currently over £1bn.
 In 2003, a £40m investment transformed the site into a Centre of Excellence in Neuroscience Research.

+Director of Research at the centre was Bill Dawson, a Fellow of the Royal Pharmaceutical Society of Great Britain.